overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 Note: Using this method while you are playing a game in a fullscreen mode, will cause the game to auto-minimize (as the calling app window gets the front focus).

+QUESTION: is this still true with grabFocus = false?

 Parameter              | Type                                  | Description                                                               |
 -----------------------| --------------------------------------| --------------------------------------------------------------------------|
 windowId	           | string                                | The id or name of the window                                              |